Best artificial Christmas trees 2024 – the most realistic and investment-worthy trees I’ve tried and tested this year

 Branches sparse

-Whilst this budget artificial Christmas tree can't rival the more expensive options on this list in terms of realism, if you're looking for a large artificial Christmas tree that won't break the bank, then this affordable option is very hard to beat on price at just £25 for the 6ft tree and £35 for a 7ft centerpiece.
+Whilst this budget artificial Christmas tree can't rival the more expensive options on this list in terms of realism, if you're looking for a large artificial Christmas tree that won't break the bank, then this affordable option is very hard to beat on price at just £25 for the 6ft tree and £35 for a 7ft centrepiece.

 The affordable price tag does naturally mean a lot less tree, with branches understandably a lot sparser compared to those twice or three times its price.
-For comparison this budget option offers 565 branch tips on the 6ft version and 703 branch tips on the 7ft model.
+For comparison, this budget option offers 565 branch tips on the 6ft version and 703 branch tips on the 7ft model.

 That means there are a lot less branches to decorate compared to the 2000+ tips most 7 footers in my round-up deliver, and does make the central pole a lot more visible, although adding some bushy tinsel is a quick and easy way to hide any gaps.